AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 </html>
 ```

-Continue next to add content placeholders, groups.
+>[!TIP]
+>
+>In the next few sections, add content placeholders for email fields, hide unnecessary elements from preview, and manage links to static content.
 Once your template is ready, you can [upload it to GenStudio](use-templates.md#upload-a-template) and start generating personalized emails based on your custom template.

 ## Content placeholders